ayoayco/dailies-server/README.md

 To run the server, run `npm run server`

-To add a schema, check the pattern of the codes under the directory `scr/task`
+To add a schema, check the pattern of the files under the directory `scr/task`

 To add API endpoints update router.ts under the directory`src/`